flapdoodle-oss/de.flapdoodle.static/README.md

+# Organisation Flapdoodle OSS

+We are a github organisation.
+You are invited to participate.

 # de.flapdoodle.static

-static side generator (second edition)
+static site generator (second edition)